-Under one:lab, Adelina acted, directed and produced When The World Was Green by Sam Shepard at the Night & Day Bar.
+Under one:lab, I acted, directed and produced When The World Was Green by Sam Shepard at the Night & Day Bar.
 The play explored the malleability of memories, forgiveness and loss in a hotel bar/prison from 20 – 23 September 2010.
-She also developed W, a monologue that features 13 women who contributed significantly to the women’s movement.
+I also developed W, a monologue that features 13 women who have contributed significantly to the women’s movement.
 W (2012) premiered at Design Festa vol 35 in Tokyo with the support of Singapore International Foundation.

 Ong, A. (2017) On Absence and Reading into Silence, Intersections 2017, London, The Royal Central School of Speech and Drama, 20.01.17

 Ong, A. & Abraham, N. (2016) ‘‘I Didn’t Get It!’
 Wanting To Do Disobedience Properly’ TaPRA 2016: Performance, Identity & Community Working Group, University of Bristol

 Ong, A. (2016) ‘Performing Precarity in an Accelerated, Achievement-Oriented Singapore’, Theatre Applied: Hard Times: the performance of poverty and social injustice, Research@Central Processes and Practices series, 23.06.16

 Ong, A. (2016) ‘Digital Traces of Lost Places’, International Federation of Theatre Research (IFTR) 2016: Political Performance Working Group, 16.06.16

 Ong, A. (2016) ‘Practice (Confounds) Research: Grappling with ‘Lost Causes’’, Intersections 2016, London, The Royal Central School of Speech and Drama, 15.01.16